-2022-23 Funding for Infection Prevention and Control Minor Capital, Long-Term Care Minor Capital, Clinical Decision Support Tools & Infection Prevention and Control Professionals: The Ministry of Long-Term Care announced up to \$91,692,300 in new funding in 2022-23 directly to longterm care homes to support the following initiatives.
-Including previously providing up to \$114,490,500 in 2022-23.
-Up to \$61,428,600 in Infection Prevention and Control (IPAC) Minor Capital funds for minor capital improvements linked to improved IPAC practices.
-This one-time funding is a continuation of the IPAC Minor Capital Fund announced on October 9, 2022.
+2022-23 Funding for Infection Prevention and Control Minor Capital, Long-Term Care Minor Capital, Clinical Decision Support Tools & Infection Prevention and Control Professionals: The Ministry of Long-Term Care announced up to \$91,692,300 in new funding in 2022-23 directly to long-term care homes to support the following initiatives.
+Including previously announced commitments for the initiatives below, the Ministry will be providing up to \$114,490,500 in 2022-23.